fierc3/HSLU_Planica_GS_VR/README.md

 - **Meta Quest 3**: This project has been thoroughly tested on the Meta Quest 3 VR headset to ensure compatibility and performance.
 - **Meta Quest 2**: All features have been co-tested on a Meta Quest 2
 - **Mock HMD**: MockHMD can be used for easy testing in Unity.
-This allows to quickly test interactions with mouse and keyboard
+This allows to quickly test interactions with mouse and keyboard.
+If the Mock HMD is causing problems feel free to disable it in the project settings.
 - **Unity**: Exact version used is 2022.3.10f1

 ## Demo